TimothyYW/Rainbow-six-siege-lore/README.md

 ## Hero Image First

-Once loaded the user will be greeted at first with a welcome message and one of the backgrounds showing some of the operators of rainbow six siege.
-This hero image was one of the games background pictures from the past version of the games,and this image will hopefully give the user a feeling nostalgia.
+Once loaded, the user will be greeted with a welcome message and a background showing some of the operators of Rainbow Six Siege.
+This hero image was one of the game's background pictures from a past version of the game, and will hopefully give the user a feeling of nostalgia.

 ![Hero image first](assets/screenshots/screenshot-hero-first.jpg)

 ##  Hero Image Second

-Below the first hero image, there is a second hero image with a shortcut button to go to the games section to learn of the lore of rainbow six siege with another background picture, while this hero image showing rainbow operators going toe to toe to hype up the user to learn about rainbow.
+Below the first hero image, there is a second hero image with a shortcut button to go to the games section to learn about the lore of Rainbow Six Siege.
+This hero image shows rainbow operators going head-to-head to hype up the user to learn about rainbow.

 ![Hero image second](assets/screenshots/screenshot-hero-second.jpg)